Legal Notice & Privacy Policy

 Privacy Policy

-We created this Privacy Policy (version 01.01.1970-121609094), to declare which information we collect, how we use data and which options the users of our website have, according to the guidelines of the General Data Protection Regulation (EU) 2016/679
+We put together this Privacy Policy (version 01.01.1970-121609094) to explain what info we collect, how we use it, and what choices you have as a user of our website, all following the rules of the General Data Protection Regulation (EU) 2016/679

 Automatic Data Retention